-HR are forever haggling on price like a grandmother buying fruit n the market.
+HR are forever haggling on price like a grandmother buying fruit in the market.
 They see nothing else and hate to be told.

 One HR proudly told me how they kept that unhappy employee from going to court.
 I have never met one who could do root cause analysis to make the company better and the employee happier.
 That should be core data for them.

-Wait, how can they get high marks?
-It might be because they usually have high English skills and can thus manipulate us.
-We are not asking even half of what we should of HR.
-Cost-conscious is not bad, but singular focus drags us down.
+Wait, how can they get high marks from GM’s?
+It might be because they usually have high English skills and can thus manipulate them.
+We are not getting even half of what we should from HR.
+Cost-conscious is not bad, but singular focus drags you down.
 What about culture development?
 We interview lots of HR managers and none of them can give more than one sentence to what they have done to develop the culture.
 Many cannot even recite the values of the company.
-Seemingly none can tell with any heart or maturity the three priorities of operations this quarter at their company and how they are supporting.
-None can even understand why their hiring is just so so even while they train on how to interview.
+Seemingly none can tell with any heart or maturity the three priorities of operations this quarter and how they are supporting.
+So few can even understand why their hiring is just so so even while they train on how to interview.

 China HR – A Path Forward